Bobcat: Distribution and habitat

-Bobcat in urban surroundings, seen here climbing on a telegraph pole at the Kennedy Space Center.
+A bobcat climbing on a utility pole at the Kennedy Space Center in Florida.
 The species' range does not seem to be limited by human populations, as long as it can still find a suitable habitat.

 The bobcat is an adaptable species.
 It prefers woodlands—deciduous, coniferous, or mixed—but does not depend exclusively on the deep forest.
 It ranges from the humid swamps of Florida to desert lands of Texas or rugged mountain areas.
 It makes its home near agricultural areas, if rocky ledges, swamps, or forested tracts are present; its spotted coat serves as camouflage.
 The population of the bobcat depends primarily on the population of its prey; other principal factors in the selection of habitat type include protection from severe weather, availability of resting and den sites, dense cover for hunting and escape, and freedom from disturbance.

-The bobcat's range does not seem to be limited by human populations, but by availability of suitable habitat; only large, intensively cultivated tracts are unsuitable for the species.
-The animal may appear in back yards in "urban edge" environments, where human development intersects with natural habitats.
-If chased by a dog, it usually climbs up a tree.
+The bobcat's range does not seem to be limited by human populations, but by the availability of suitable habitat; only large, intensively cultivated tracts are unsuitable for the species.
+The animal may appear in backyards in "urban edge" environments, where human development intersects with natural habitats.
+When chased by a dog, bobcats usually climb a tree.